Feds resume study of restoring grizzlies to North Cascades - Local News 8

 The agencies began a study of restoring grizzly bears to the North Cascades through a trapping and relocation process in 2015.
 But in 2020 the Trump administration terminated the process without explanation.
 The Center for Biological Diversity filed a lawsuit challenging the termination in federal court in the District of Columbia.

-The North Cascades is one of the largest wild areas in the lower 48 states, encompassing more than 9,500 square miles centered on North Cascades National Park.
+The North Cascades is one of the largest wild areas in the lower 48 states, encompassing more than 9,500 square miles (24,605 square kilometers) centered on North Cascades National Park.
 It also includes large areas of surrounding national forest.

 Other conservation groups also praised the decision.